 Testing Sound Detection

-I also tested WyzeCam’s sound detection.
+We also tested WyzeCam’s sound detection.
 Like motion detection, you can adjust the sound detector to low, medium, or high sensitivity.
-I initially set it to medium, but after three tries and no results, I cranked it up to high.
+We initially set it to medium, but after three tries and no results, we cranked it up to high.
 Even when set to high, it took multiple tries to trigger the camera.

 - Customizable Sensitivity: Low, Medium, High

 - Sound Event Recording & Push Notifications Work

 Testing Smoke & CO Detection

 Finally, we tested WyzeCam’s ability to detect smoke and CO alarms.
 Take note, it doesn’t detect smoke and carbon monoxide; it simply detects the SOUND of your existing alarm.
 And at that, it will only detect those that use Temporal 3 (three long beeps followed by a pause) or Temporal 4 (four long beeps followed by a pause) alarm sounds.

 We set up WyzeCam in the kitchen and set the smoke and CO alarms to test mode.
 Unfortunately, even after a few tries, we got nothing.